Abhi347/NoobCameraFlash/README.md

 You can take care of the runtime permission to access Camera yourself or can allow the library to do it for you

     NoobCameraManager.getInstance().takePermissions();

+Note: The library will take permissions, if you haven't already, even without calling takePermissions() explicitly.
+This behavior may change in future.

 It's easy to toggle Flash too

     NoobCameraManager.getInstance().toggleFlash();

+It's a good practice to release all the resources, once you're done.
+    NoobCameraManager.getInstance().release();

+Note: The library doesn't guaranty good resource management yet.
+So use it with caution.

 ## Contributions
 Feel free to report bugs, feedback or even suggest new features.
 I'd love to make it a great library.